luxebeng/blooming/README.md

 Example
 -------

+at the root folder, there is 2 json files are provided.

+`dev.json:`       which define the device information. which is static for a special devices.

+`xxxx_conf.json`: which is config related information. which is depended on the topology of testbed and configuration.

 There is a detail document about L2NG test suites. please refer to documents of [L2NG Test suites](./docs/l2ng_test_sutes.md).

 Contributing